InsanusMokrassar/docs/docs/krontab/introduction/how-to-use.md

 ## `buildSchedule`

 > NOTE: **Custom KronScheduler**
+>
-> You always able to create your own scheduler.
+> You are always may create your own scheduler.
 In this section will be presented different ways and examples around standard `CronDateTimeScheduler` builders `buildSchedule`.
 You can read about schedulers in [KrontabScheduler](../describing/krontabscheduler.md)

 Currently, `buildSchedule` is the recommended start point for every scheduler.
 Usually, it is look like: